snowball-dev-group/snowball-bot/CONTRIBUTING.md

 ## Issues

 Same applies to the bugs, but with an exclusion: any bugs linked to the code (when you understand and know exactly where an error happens) are going to the Issues section.
-We track issues on both [Github][github_issues] and [GitLab][gitlab_issues].
+We track issues on both [GitHub][github_issues] and [GitLab][gitlab_issues].
 We still recommend using GitLab.

 ## Merge Requests